 The Montjuïc is a hill located near the center of Barcelona.
-It features a large number of attractions including the Spanish Village, the Magic Fountain and MNAC, one of the city’s most important museums.
+It features a variety of attractions, including the Spanish Village, the Magic Fountain and MNAC, one of the city’s most important museums.

-Today the Montjuïc is a mostly recreational area with a large number of sights and attractions, most of them originating from two major events that took place here: the 1929 International Exhibition and the 1992 Olympics.
+Today, the Montjuïc is a mostly recreational area with plenty of sights and attractions, most of them originating from two major events that took place here: the 1929 International Exhibition and the 1992 Olympics.

 At the center of a plaza in front of the Palau Nacional is the Font Màgica or Magic Fountain, an impressive fountain built for the same exhibition that was held here in 1929.
 From here, you have a great view of the palace, especially at night when both the building and the fountain are illuminated.